Skip to main content

 Misconception 4: "Dividends Are Not Taxed in Hong Kong, So I Should Not Pay 30% to the US"

-Correct sentiment, but the law disagrees.
-The US taxes its own citizens and some foreign residents, but does not care what Hong Kong's tax laws are.
+Correct sentiment, but US law disagrees.
+The US taxes its own citizens and some foreign residents, but US tax law does not consider Hong Kong's tax policies.
 US dividends are US-source income, subject to US withholding rules.
-Hong Kong's 0% dividend tax does not override US law.

 FAQ